octothemes/murky-mussels/README.md

 It is largely similar to the install process.
 We want to overwrite the theme with the new files.
 Lastly, to run install to apply the changes.

-1. Download the new packages from the [Downloads](https://github.com/octopress-themes/murky-mussels/downloads) page.
+1. Download the new packages from [S3](https://s3.amazonaws.com/static.octopressthemes.com/themes/murky-mussels-v0.1.2.zip).
 2. Once you have downloaded the package, uncompress the archive.
 3. Go to your Octopress blog's directory.
 There should be a hidden directory called __.themes__.
 4. Your downloaded files should be a single directory called __murky-mussels__ containing the theme files.
 Copy the __murky-mussels__ directory to the __.themes__ directory on your Octopress blog's directory.